singaround/songbook/songs/home_boys_home.md

 Now I asked her for a handkerchief to tie around me head\
 And likewise for a candle for to light me up to bed\
 She tended to me needs just as I like a maid to do\
-So then I says to her, “Why don't you jump in with me too?”
+So then I says to her, "Why don't you jump in with me too?"

 >***And it's home, boys, home!...***